-Sometimes when you forget to remove the ring, you may expose yourself to the risk of being unprotected, as the hormones would have outlived its active time period.
+In case you forget to remove the ring, you may expose yourself to the risk of being unprotected, as the hormones would have outlived their active time period.
 If you forgot the ring anytime, remove it immediately as soon as you remember.
 If you kept the ring inside for less than seven days after the third week, remove the ring and give a break of 7 days for your menstrual cycle and then reinsert a new ring.
-In the case where the ring remains for more than a week after the third week, remove it immediately and put a new ring right away.
+In the case where the ring remains for more than a week after the third week, remove it immediately and put on a new ring right away.
 During the period where you forgot to remove the ring if you have had any intercourse, immediately take emergency contraceptive pills to avoid unintended pregnancy.
-Also, remember to take additional precaution while having sex for the next one week.
+Also, remember to take additional precaution while having sex during the following week.

 Sometimes, there are chances for the ring to detach and come away during intercourse or otherwise when it is not fitted properly.
 Depending on the time elapsed after it was inserted and the number of hours it was exposed outside, anyone of the following steps can be adopted.

 - If the ring is exposed out for less than a time frame of 3 hours, then wash it with cold or slightly warm water and reinsert it carefully.

 - If the ring is exposed for more than three hours, especially in the first or second week after insertion, then wash it with cold or lukewarm water and reinsert it.
 Additionally, as a precaution take contraceptive tablets for seven days.
 If your ring accidentally detaches soon after intercourse, then immediately take emergency contraceptive pills to avoid pregnancy.